MobiGary/MobiriseM4blocks/README.md

 - Select "import"
 - Browse to the downloaded MobiGaryExtension .mrext file and select "IMPORT ANYWAY" at the unknown source warning
 - Once the extension is installed it will show in the catalogue of installed extensions.
 If you hover ovedr the installed extension it will show version information.
-- To use blocks within the extension locate the "MobiGary" category on the Block-Add screen.
-Currently this extension contains only one block, the MobiGary Menu.
-Drag the block onto a project to use.
+- To use blocks within the extension locate the "mobigary" category on the Block-Add screen.
+Currently this extension contains two blocks.
+Drag the required block onto a project to use.
 Note: This extension is for Mobirise bootstrap 4 projects (AMP not supported).

 Once the block configuration is accessed via the "gear" (cog) icon, all the configuration options are avaiable.